Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 - Use of CREATE2 for deterministic pair addresses
 - Improved handling of "missing return" ERC20 tokens
 - Enhanced re-entrancy protection
-- More descriptive error messages [^1]
+- More descriptive error messages

 ## How Uniswap V2 Works

 Uniswap V2 continues to use the constant product formula (x \* y = k) as its automated market maker model.
-Each pair contract manages a liquidity pool of two ERC20 tokens [^2].
+Each pair contract manages a liquidity pool of two ERC20 tokens.

 1. **Liquidity Provision**: Users can become liquidity providers by depositing an equivalent value of both tokens in a pair.
 In return, they receive liquidity tokens representing their share of the pool.